genevate/style_guides/communication/group_chat.md

         * Try to limit responses so the room doesn't get too noisy...excitement is inevitable/understandable. :)
     * Development Notifications - For automated notifications like Git updates, build failures, deployments, etc.
     * Emergencies - For production level issues that must be addressed immediately.
+        * Keep this chat open at all times or when you are on call.
+        * Ensure notifications are enabled for your mobile device.
     * (team) - For specific teams.
 Use the following sub-structure (create the same structure per team):
       (see [Iterations](../business/iterations.md) for more info):
         * (team) Plans - For start of week planning.